sric-language/sric/doc/doc-en/DiffCpp.md

 ## Removed features from C++

-- No reference, just pointer
+- No reference
 - No function overload by params;
 - No header file
 - No implicit copying of large objects
-- No static member
+- No static field
 - No new, delete
 - No define multi var per statement
 - No constructor
 - No nested class, nested function
 - No class, just struct
-- No namespace, just module
+- No namespace
 - No macro
 - No forward declarations
 - No three static